FINANCIAL AID RATE84%

 Security and Protective Services

-The list of nearby schools has been selected by researching which schools offer similar programs to City Colleges of Chicago – Kennedy – King College.
+The list of schools below have been selected by researching which schools offer similar programs to City Colleges of Chicago – Kennedy – King College.

 - City Colleges of Chicago - Richard J Daley College in Chicago, IL (4 miles away)